microsoft/finops-toolkit/docs/reports/README.md

 Note that some columns and measures depend on one another.
 You can ignore these errors as you copy each formula.
 Each will resolve itself when the dependent column or measure is added.

+For details about the columns available in Power BI, refer to the [data dictionary](../data-dictionary.md).

 ### Connect manually

 If you don't need any of the custom columns and measures provided by the FinOps toolkit reports, you can also connect directly to your data using the Azure Data Lake Storage Gen2 connector: